sheltermanager/asm3/README.md

 Using Apache/WSGI
 -----------------

-To use Apache/WSGI instead of the CherryPy WSGI server, then (these instructions assume Debian):
+To use Apache/WSGI instead of the built in WSGI server, then (these instructions assume Debian):

 1. Stop the sheltermanager3 service running and remove it from the